Wall Street Scholar FAQs

 Are there extra classes I’ll have to take?

-No additional courses are required.
-Instead, the experience allows for an advanced pace through the academic curriculum as well as high impact learning and co-curricular education.
+You will be required to take a one credit class each semester during your first and second year at Gatton.
+The experience allows for an advanced pace through the academic curriculum as well as high impact learning and co-curricular education.

 Are there scholarships available?